sblisesivdin/nanoworks/README.md

 [![Commits:](https://img.shields.io/github/commit-activity/m/sblisesivdin/pint)](https://github.com/sblisesivdin/pint/commits/main)
 [![Last Commit:](https://img.shields.io/github/last-commit/sblisesivdin/pint)](https://github.com/sblisesivdin/pint/commits/main)
 ## Introduction
 *Pint* is a powerful and user-friendly UI/GUI tool for conducting Density Functional Theory (DFT) and molecular dynamics (MD) calculations.
-Our goal is to make DFT and MD calculations more accessible and easy to use for individuals and small groups, by providing a simple command-line interface and graphical user interface.
+Our goal is to make DFT and MD calculations more accessible and easy to use for individuals and small groups by providing a simple command-line interface.

 The *Pint* package is built on top of the ASE, ASAP3, KIM-API, PHONOPY, and GPAW libraries, which are well-established and widely used in the scientific community.
-It allows users to simulate the properties of materials, optimize structures, investigate chemical reactions, and processes, and perform calculations on systems with many atoms.
+It allows users to simulate the properties of materials, optimize structures, investigate chemical reactions and processes, and perform calculations on systems with many atoms.
 With Pint, researchers, students, and engineers in various fields, including materials science, chemistry, physics, and engineering, can easily conduct DFT and MD calculations and explore the electronic, optical, and phonon structure of material systems.
 We are constantly working to improve and expand the capabilities of *Pint*, and we welcome feedback and contributions from the community.

-`Pint` have:
+`Pint` has:
 1. The main solver code `dftsolve.py` can run in PW or LCAO mode.
-It can perform structure optimization, equation of state and elastic tensor calculations, use several different XCs (as well as hybrid XCs) for spin-polarized DOS and band structure calculations, electron densities, phonon calculations, and optical properties (RPA and BSE).
-In addition to calculations, it can draw DOS and band structures, save all data, and figure in an ordered way.
+It can perform structure optimization, equation of state, and elastic tensor calculations, use several different XCs (as well as hybrid XCs) for spin-polarized DOS and band structure calculations, electron densities, phonon calculations, and optical properties (RPA and BSE).
+In addition to calculations, it can draw DOS and band structures, save all data, and present the results in an ordered way.
 2. A force-field quick optimization script `mdsolve.py` for MD calculations using ASAP3 with OpenKIM potentials.
 3. To choose better cut-off energy, lattice parameter, and k-points, there are 4 scripts called `optimize_cutoff.py`, `optimize_kpoints.py`, `optimize_kptsdensity.py`, and `optimize_latticeparam.py`.

 ## Usage
 ### Installation
-You need to install many packages to run `Pint` successfully.
-Please refer to the main [installation](https://sblisesivdin.github.io/pint/installation) web page for more.
+-

 ### dftsolve.py
 This is the main code for easy and ordered PW/LCAO Calculations with ASE/GPAW.
 It can run as a command.